tonybtc1/walletgen/README.md

     <img width="1000" alt="WalletGen bitcoin recover" title="WalletGen - Bitcoin Recovery" height="460" src="/screenshots/done.webp" />
 </p>

-⚠️ **Disclaimer**: WalletGen is a research and educational tool.
-It is not intended for unauthorized access or malicious activity.
-Use it responsibly and only with wallets you own or have permission to access.

 ## How It Works

-WalletGen generates wallets.
-It uses [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and [Bech32](https://en.bitcoin.it/wiki/Bech32) for Bitcoin, and [Keccak256](https://emn178.github.io/online-tools/keccak_256.html) hashing for EVM-based chains like Ethereum.
+WalletGen generates wallets using [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and [Bech32](https://en.bitcoin.it/wiki/Bech32) for Bitcoin, and [Keccak256](https://emn178.github.io/online-tools/keccak_256.html) hashing for EVM-based chains like Ethereum.

-The software compares generated addresses against known address databases or checks balances.
+The software compares generated addresses against known address databases or checks balances in real-time via public blockchain explorers.

-Wallet Gen is built in C++ and is open-source.
+Wallet Gen is built in C++ and is open-source, allowing anyone to access and modify the code.
+Compared to Python-based wallet generators, Wallet Gen boasts significantly higher wallet generation speeds, with performance primarily relying on your CPU & GPU.

 ##  Why WalletGen?

 Unlike Python-based brute force tools, **WalletGen** is written in C++ and optimized for multi-threaded CPU and GPU usage, delivering up to **10x faster** performance.
-If you're working to recover your Bitcoin wallet, WalletGen gives you the power.
+Whether you’re exploring lost wallets, verifying private key space, or recovering your own wallet, WalletGen gives you the power to do it efficiently and securely.

-## Features

--   **Wallet Generation:** It creates wallets.
--   **Brute Force Search:** It searches.
--   **Algorithm Support:** Uses key algorithms.
--   **Database Integration:** Download and use databases.
--   **High Speed:** Runs very fast.
--   **Bitcoin Wallet Recovery:** Recovers Bitcoin wallets by seed phrase.

 ## Supported Blockchains